ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 .. warning::

-   Although you can add up to add up to four components per group, all components of all groups must be detected before any action(s) will be taken.
+   Although you can add up to four components per group, all components of all groups must be detected before any action(s) will be taken.

+.. todo::  Still true it's four components per group?

-In addition to manually selecting the bounds of the region, you can right-click on any point on the screen and Alyvix will try to automatically determine :glossdef:`autocontour` :rawhtml:`<a href="../glossary.html#glossary-autocontour"><i class="fa fa-tiny fa-question-circle"></i></a>` the appropriate selection.
+In addition to manually selecting the bounds of the region, you can right-click on any point on the screen and Alyvix will try to automatically determine :iconlink:`gloss|autocontour|../glossary.html#glossary-autocontour` the appropriate selection.
 You can also resize the bounding edges of any capture region by dragging them with the left mouse button.

 If desired, you can continue to add components and new groups using the mouse and keyboard shortcuts without returning to the Designer panel.